Haber process: History

-During the 19th century, the demand rapidly increased for nitrates and ammonia for use as fertilizers, which supply plants with the nutrients they need to grow, and for industrial feedstocks.
+During the 19th century, the demand rapidly increased for nitrates and ammonia for use as nitrogen fertilizers, which can supply plants with extra nitrogen compounds, and for industrial feedstocks.
 The main source was mining niter deposits and guano from tropical islands.
 At the beginning of the 20th century these reserves were thought insufficient to satisfy future demands, and research into new potential sources of ammonia increased.
 Although atmospheric nitrogen (N_{2}) is abundant, comprising ~78% of the air, it is exceptionally stable and does not readily react with other chemicals.

 Haber, with his assistant Robert Le Rossignol, developed the high-pressure devices and catalysts needed to demonstrate the Haber process at a laboratory scale.
 They demonstrated their process in the summer of 1909 by producing ammonia from the air, drop by drop, at the rate of about 125 mL per hour.
 The process was purchased by the German chemical company BASF, which assigned Carl Bosch the task of scaling up Haber's tabletop machine to industrial scale.
 He succeeded in 1910.
 Haber and Bosch were later awarded Nobel Prizes, in 1918 and 1931 respectively, for their work in overcoming the chemical and engineering problems of large-scale, continuous-flow, high-pressure technology.